 \section{Abstract}

-We study the problem of learning an unknown graph via group queries on node subsets, where each query reports whether at least one edge is present among the queried nodes.
-In general, learning arbitrary graphs with \(n\) nodes and \(k\) edges is hard in the non\mbox{-}adaptive setting, requiring \(\Omega \big(\min\{k^2\log n,\,n^2\}\big)\) tests even when a small error probability is allowed.
-We focus on learning Erd\H{o}s–R\'enyi (ER) graphs \(G\sim\ER(n,q)\) in the non\mbox{-}adaptive setting, where the expected number of edges is \(\kb=q\binom{n}{2}\), and we aim to design an efficient testing–decoding scheme achieving asymptotically vanishing error probability.
+We study the problem of learning an unknown graph via group queries on vertex subsets, where each query reports whether at least one edge is present among the queried vertices.
+In general, learning arbitrary graphs with \(n\) vertices and \(k\) edges is hard in the non\mbox{-}adaptive setting, requiring \(\Omega \big(\min\{k^2\log n,\,n^2\}\big)\) tests even when a small error probability is allowed.
+We focus on learning Erd\H{o}s–R\'enyi (ER) graphs \(G\sim\ER(n,q)\) in the non\mbox{-}adaptive setting, where the expected number of edges is \(\kb=q\binom{n}{2}\), and we aim to design an efficient testing–decoding scheme, namely, a non-adaptive test design together with a decoding algorithm, achieving asymptotically vanishing error probability.
 Prior work (Li–Fresacher–Scarlett, NeurIPS 2019) presents a testing–decoding scheme that attains an order\mbox{-}optimal number of tests \(\bigO(\kb\log n)\) but incurs \(\Omega(n^2)\) decoding time, whereas their proposed sublinear-time algorithm incurs an extra $\log \kb \cdot \log n$ factor in the number of tests.
 We extend the binary splitting approach—recently developed for non\mbox{-}adaptive group testing—to the ER graph learning setting, and prove that the edge set can be recovered with high probability using \(\bigO(\kb\log n)\) tests while attaining decoding time \(\bigO(\kb^{1+\delta}\log n)\) for any fixed \(\delta>0\).